poplatek/shaftlog/README.md

    immediately stored in geographically separate locations.

  - **Log file detection via glob patterns.** New log files are detected via configured glob patterns automatically.
-Logfiles can be gathered from several locations on the filesystem.
+Log files can be gathered from several locations on the filesystem.

  - **Rapid detection of new log messages.** Detection of new log